Psychomotor agitation

 Psychomotor agitation is a symptom in various disorders and health conditions.
-It is characterized by unintentional and purposeless motions and restlessness, often but not always accompanied by emotional distress and is always an indicative for admission.
+It is characterized by unintentional and purposeless motions and restlessness, often but not always accompanied by emotional distress.
 Typical manifestations include pacing around, wringing of the hands, uncontrolled tongue movement, pulling off clothing and putting it back on, and other similar actions.
 In more severe cases, the motions may become harmful to the individual, and may involve things such as ripping, tearing, or chewing at the skin around one's fingernails, lips, or other body parts to the point of bleeding.
 Psychomotor agitation is typically found in various mental disorders, especially in psychotic and mood disorders.
 It can be a result of drug intoxication or withdrawal.
 It can also be caused by severe hyponatremia.
 People with existing psychiatric disorders and men under the age of 40 are at a higher risk of developing psychomotor agitation.

 Psychomotor agitation overlaps with agitation generally, such as agitation in predementia and dementia; see Agitation (dementia) for details.